AyushDwivedi100/powertonengineering/AI-AGENT-RULES.md

 # 🤖 AI AGENT MANDATORY RULES - POWERTON ENGINEERING PROJECT

+## 🚨 CRITICAL WARNING: DO NOT DELETE OR MODIFY THIS FILE

+**⚠️ This file contains the complete standardization rules for the Powerton Engineering website.
+It must NOT be deleted, renamed, or modified without explicit user request.
+Any AI agent that deletes or significantly modifies this file will cause major design system breakage.**

+**This file serves as the single source of truth for:**
+- Design system standards
+- UI component patterns
+- Code consistency rules
+- Image management system
+- Color scheme enforcement
+- Typography hierarchy
+- Spacing and layout systems

+**Future AI agents: Read this file completely before making ANY changes to the website.**

+---

 ## ⚠️ CRITICAL: READ BEFORE ANY CHANGES

 **Every AI agent working on this project MUST follow these rules.
 No exceptions.**